 Residenza di Ripetta is home to Café di Ripetta Restaurant along with the secluded Giardino di Ripetta.
 These much-loved and much-lauded venues allow Chef Rodolfo Chieroni to craft and showcase his culinary masterpieces.

 Princes, Kings and movie stars have slept through the night in these elegant bedrooms and the wide panoramic windows have offered international celebrities the same magnificent tranquil view of the inner garden.
-Follow in their footsteps and enjoy the true meaning of profound luxury and wellness in the privacy of your own Royal Suite.
+Follow in their footsteps and enjoy the true meaning of profound luxury and wellness in the privacy of your own Deluxe Two Bedroom Suite.